-Let’s start by agreeing that a marketing plan is a superset of a marketing budget.
-For a slightly deeper discussion on that topic, read my blog that describes the difference between a plan, budget, and a strategy.
-If you don’t have the time to read it, you will understand the key message by reading the cartoon below:
+A marketing plan is a superset of a marketing budget.
+For a slightly deeper discussion on that topic, read our blog post that describes the difference between a plan, a budget, and a strategy.

 For the purpose of this article, we are going to focus primarily on budgeting tools since they are the cause of most of the issues.
-While most budgeting tools are built-in spreadsheets, they take on different forms:
+While most budgeting tools are built into spreadsheets, they take on different forms:

 There’s nothing like a pristine sheet of empty rows and columns to inspire dread at the beginning of your planning cycle.
 You start by deciding whether you want to budget by month or quarter.
 Do you add quarterly subtotals?
 How do you break down the budget into segments?
 Do you use campaigns, departments, expense types, GL Codes, or something completely different?